-The share of net import covered 20 per cent of consumption and increased from 2020 (in 2020 share was 18 per cent).
-Relatively the largest increase (by 200 per cent) in electricity import concerned import from Russia which collapsed in 2020 due to low electricity prices (decreased in 2020 by 63 per cent).
-The net import from other Nordic countries (mainly from Sweden) decreased by 19 per cent.
-The net export to Estonia and further to Baltic states decreased by 1 per cent.
+The share of net import covered 15 per cent of consumption and decreased from 2021 (in 2021 share was 20 per cent).
+This was mainly due to suspended electricity import from Russia since May 2022.
+The net import from other Nordic countries (mainly from Sweden) increased by 3 per cent.
+The net export to Estonia and further to Baltic states increased by 2 per cent.

-Wind power generation increased by 1 per cent and covered about 12 per cent of electricity generation in Finland.
-Hydro power decreased by 1 per cent compared to 2020.
-In 2021 share of hydro was 23 per cent.
-Share of nuclear power was 33 per cent of electricity production in Finland.
-Share of biomass in electricity production was increased.
-Share of gas in power production was about 4 per cent and decreased by 1 per cent.
+Domestic wind power generation increased by 43 per cent and covered about 17 per cent of electricity generation in Finland.
+Hydro power decreased by 13 per cent compared to 2021.
+In 2022 share of hydro was 19 per cent.
+Share of nuclear power was 35 per cent of electricity production in Finland.
+Share of biomass in electricity production was decreased.
+Share of gas in power production was about 1.5 per cent and decreased by 72 per cent.
 Total domestic electricity generation remained stable and was 69 TWh.

-In peak load situation the Finnish generation capacity is not enough to cover the demand.
-The Energy Authority has estimated total available generation capacity in the peak load situation in winter 2021 - 2022 to be about 11,300 MW (incl. strategic reserves 611 MW).
-The highest hourly load in 2021 was 14,267 MWh/h.
-The interconnector capacity between Finland and neighbouring countries (5,100 MW) has been enough to cover the deficit in own generation capacity during the peak load situations.
+In peak load situation the available Finnish generation capacity is not enough to cover the demand.
+The Energy Authority has estimated in autumn 2022 total available generation capacity in the market during the peak load situation in winter 2022 - 2023 to be about 11,300 MW as the start of commercial operation of Olkiluoto 3 nuclear power plant was delayed until April 2023.
+The highest hourly load in 2022 was 13,767 MWh/h.
+The interconnector capacity between Finland and neighbouring countries has been enough to cover the deficit in own generation capacity during the peak load situations.

-Relatively low hydro situation in Nordics after summer 2021 and sharply increased gas, coal and CO2 prices together with increased electricity demand increased electricity prices in Finland and other Nordic countries.
+Relatively low hydro situation in Nordics and high gas prices increased electricity prices in Finland as in other European countries.
 Available electricity transmission capacity from Sweden to Finland has not always been enough for to cover market needs.
-In 2021, Swedish TSO Svenska Kraftnät also started to restrict available transmission capacity from Finland to Central Sweden (SE3 bidding zone).
-However, in 2021 number of hours when the wholesale electricity day ahead prices in Finland were same as in Northern and Central Sweden increased and especially day ahead prices in Finland and Central Sweden (SE3) were similar more often than before.
-Last year Finland and Northern Sweden (SE1) had same day-ahead price in 40 per cent of hours.
-With the Central Sweden (SE3) Finland had same day-ahead price in 71 per cent of hours.
-In 2021, Finland and Estonia had same price in day ahead market in 60 per cent of hours.
+Since 2021, Swedish TSO Svenska Kraftnät has also restricted available transmission capacity from Finland to Central Sweden (SE3 bidding zone).
+In 2021 number of hours when the wholesale electricity day ahead prices in Finland were same as in Sweden decreased.
+Last year Finland and Northern Sweden (SE1) had same day-ahead price in 27 per cent of hours (40 per cent in 2021).
+With the Central Sweden (SE3) Finland had same day-ahead price in 57per cent of hours (71 per cent in 2021).
+In 2022, Finland and Estonia had same price in day ahead market in 62 per cent of hours (60 per cent in 2021).